NJ Golf Foundation Golf Classic

 About the Event

-The NJ Golf Foundation Golf Classic, now in its fifteenth year, is the signature event of the year in an effort to support programming for our three pillars - youth, military, and special needs.
+The NJ Golf Foundation Golf Classic, now in its 17th year, is the signature event of the year in an effort to support programming for our three pillars - Youth, Military, and Special Needs.

 How You Can Participate